Standby Letter Of Credit (SBLC): Definition, Type & Process

 Safe Business Expansion Globally - The first and foremost benefit of issuing Standby Letter of Credit is that it establishes trustworthy relationships between the parties-to-the-contract initiating an overseas deal who don’t know each other, or have not personally met or in case of newly established trade relationships.
 A standby LC promotes safe and reliable business expansion on a global level.

 It Is Highly Customizable - Another benefit of issuing standby LC is that both the parties to the contract ie. importers and exporters can put their terms & conditions in the agreement after giving mutual consent.
 It can also be customized from one transaction to another with the same transaction partner.

-Seller Is Assured of Payment - A standby payment guarantee letter ensures exporters that they will be paid on-time by the importers because in case if importers fail to do so, the exporter can show the evidential documents to the issuing bank.
+Seller Is Assured of Payment - This is where you should know what is SBLC payment.
+A standby payment guarantee letter ensures exporters that they will be paid on time by the importers because in case if importers fail to do so, the exporter can show the evidential documents to the issuing bank.
 Then, the bank checks the documents submitted by the beneficiary to see whether they satisfy the terms and conditions of the contract specified in the LC and pays the full amount.

 Proof of Creditworthiness For Buyer - A standby LC serves as legal proof of creditworthiness for the buyer.
 In simple words, it assures the seller that the buyer is financially stable and is able to pay the amount.
 With this, the importer can execute multiple transactions at the same time as he is secured by a legal institution.

 Seller Is Free From Credit Risk - A letter of credit is a safer and more financial tool for the sellers in the international market in case the buyer or importer gets bankrupt.
 As the creditworthiness of the buyer is shifted to the issuing bank, the exporter can recover his amount from the bank as agreed in the standby LOC.
 Thus, a standby payment guarantee letter frees the exporter from the payment and credit risk.